 Leading an engineering team and recruiting staff as needed.

 Qualify for and obtain AECOM Project Management certification.

 Actively communicating in high-pace environments requiring organic decision-making.

 Identification and development of local teaming partners/contractors.

-Bachelor’s degree in a relevant technical discipline, such as environmental/chemical/civil/geotechnical engineering or equivalent discipline and minimum 10 years of experience as an environmental consultant, industry representative, or regulator versed in sediment remediation requirements and or demonstrated equivalency of experience and/or education
+Bachelor’s degree in a relevant technical discipline, including environmental/chemical/civil/geotechnical engineering and 10 years of experience as an environmental consultant, industry representative, or regulator versed in sediment remediation requirements or demonstrated equivalency or experience and/or education

 Professional license in applicable field or ability to obtain in WA and OR.